-For example: On her way out the door of her office, Harriet takes a black umbrella that looks very similar to hers and that she believes is her own, but is actually John’s.
+For example: On her way out the door of her office, Harriet takes a black umbrella that looks very similar to hers, which she believes is her own, but is actually John’s.
 John accuses Harriet of theft.

 1.2 Support a defense of justification

-The mistake of fact defense can also be used to support the defendant’s claim that the crime was somehow justified.
+The mistake of fact defense can also support the defendant’s claim that the crime was justified.
 A criminal act can be justified if it was done in: